robintrayler/modifiedBChron/README.md

 |CO3         | 16.678|  0.079|   193.50|     1.500|G        |
 |CO3         | 16.685|  0.082|   193.50|     1.500|G        |

-* `ids`: These are the sample names.
-Samples with the same `ids` will be combined into a single summed probability distribution.
-* `ages`: these are the radiometric ages for each sample.
-In this example, each age is a single zircon grain TIMS age.
-* `ageSds`: The analytical uncertainty for each `ages` expressed as 1 standard deviation for gaussian distributions, or as a half-range for uniform distributions.
-* `positions`: The stratigraphic position of each sample in ***units above base*** of the section.
-The positions for samples within an `ids` group ***must all match exactly***.
-If you are working with depths then you can simply make your measurements negative (e.g., 200 meters below core-top becomes -200 "above" base).
-* `positionThicknesses`: The stratigraphic uncertainty of each `positions` expressed as a half thickness.
-For example a volcanic as that is 2 meters thick at  100 meters above base would have a `positions` of *100* and a `positionThicknesss` of *1*.
-The thicknesses for each ids` group ***must match exactly***.
-* `distType`: The statistical distribution to use for each sample.
-Defaults to Gaussian (`G`).
-Uniform distributions (`U`) are also supported.

 ### Example

 The core function of `modifiedBchron` is `ageModel()`. `ageModel()` takes the data shows in the table above and outputs a bayesian age model.